astronomer/astro-docs/cloud/stable/03_deploy/02_configure-deployment.md

   * **Airflow Version**: We recommend using the latest version.
   * **Executor**: We recommend starting with Local.

 3. Click **Create Deployment** and give the Deployment a few moments to spin up.
-Afterwards, you'll have access to your Deployment dashboard:
+Within a few seconds, you'll have access to the **Settings** page of your new Deployment:
 ![New Deployment Celery Dashboard](https://assets2.astronomer.io/main/docs/deploying-code/v0.23-new_deployment-dashboard.png)

-The **Settings** tab of your Airflow Deployment is the best place to modify resources for your Deployment.
+This tab is the best place to modify resources for your Deployment.
 Specifically, you can:

 - Select an Airflow Executor
 - Allocate resources to your Airflow Scheduler and Webserver